bilalakhtar/Google-Play-Reviews-Sentiment-Analysis/README.md

    python app.py

 ## Usage
-   -Enter the Google Play app ID (for example, com.whatsapp for WhatsApp) in the Gradio interface.
+   - Enter the Google Play app ID (for example, com.whatsapp for WhatsApp) in the Gradio interface.
-   -The app will:
+   - The app will:
       1. Scrape the reviews.
       2. Run sentiment analysis and topic modeling.
       3. Display the sentiment bar chart, word clouds for topics, and a preview of sample reviews.